neogeny/TatSu/README.md

 [![license](https://img.shields.io/badge/license-BSD-blue.svg)](https://raw.githubusercontent.com/neogeny/tatsu/master/LICENSE.txt) [![pyversions](https://img.shields.io/pypi/pyversions/tatsu.svg)](https://pypi.python.org/pypi/tatsu) [![fury](https://badge.fury.io/py/tatsu.svg)](https://badge.fury.io/py/tatsu) [![circleci](https://circleci.com/gh/neogeny/TatSu.svg?style=shield)](https://circleci.com/gh/neogeny/TatSu) [![travis](https://secure.travis-ci.org/neogeny/TatSu.svg)](http://travis-ci.org/neogeny/TatSu) [![docs](https://readthedocs.org/projects/tatsu/badge/?version=stable)](http://tatsu.readthedocs.io/en/stable/) [![landscape](https://landscape.io/github/apalala/TatSu/master/landscape.png)](https://landscape.io/github/apalala/TatSu/master)

-> *At least for the people who send me mail about a new language that they're designing, the general advice is: do it to learn about how to write a compiler.
-Don't have any expectations that anyone will use it, unless you hook up with some sort of organization in a position to push it hard.
-It's a lottery, and some can buy a lot of the tickets.
-There are plenty of beautiful languages (more beautiful than C) that didn't catch on.
-But someone does win the lottery, and doing a language at least teaches you something.*
+> \*At least for the people who send me mail about a new language that they\'re designing, the general advice is: do it to learn about how to write a compiler.
+Don\'t have any expectations that anyone will use it, unless you hook up with some sort of organization in a position to push it hard.
+It\'s a lottery, and some can buy a lot of the tickets.
+There are plenty of beautiful languages (more beautiful than C) that didn\'t catch on.
+But someone does win the lottery, and doing a language at least teaches you something.\*
 >
 > [Dennis Ritchie](http://en.wikipedia.org/wiki/Dennis_Ritchie) (1941-2011) Creator of the [C](http://en.wikipedia.org/wiki/C_language) programming language and of [Unix](http://en.wikipedia.org/wiki/Unix)